 So when the unique opportunity came up to go and spend a few nights at Sugar Loaf Point Lighthouse in Seal Rocks we jumped at it.

 Located upon rugged cliffs in the sleepy fishing village of Seal Rocks, just three hours drive from Sydney, Sugar Loaf Point Lighthouse is heritage listed having been built in 1875.

-Whilst we wouldn’t actually be sleeping inside the lighthouse, the historic keeper’s cottage was the next best thing.
+Whilst we wouldn’t actually be sleeping inside the awe-inspiring lighthouse, the historic lighthouse keeper’s cottages was the next best thing.

 Its secluded location was everything we had been looking for with pristine beaches, coastal walks, rockpools, and the opportunity to see migrating whales all on offer.

 The road leading up to the lighthouse immediately gave us a feeling of tranquillity as it cut its way through the magnificent trees that boarded the driveway.

 Our Accommodation: The Assistant Keeper’s Cottage South

 Just below the lighthouse perched high on the cliff are the fully self-contained and historic keeper’s cottages, which are beautifully restored and full of character and warmth.

 You have the option of 3 cottages with the head keeper’s cottage containing 3 queen bedrooms and all cottages come with a modern, fully-equipped chef’s kitchen and full of all the conveniences and charm you could wish for.

 Perfect for a family holiday, or grab a group of friends.